 But not only that, infographics also make complex data very easy to digest and they are fun to share as well.
 People love that.
 In this article Infographic: Why Your Brain Loves Infographics (And Your Readers Do Too), you can get to know why people love them so much.

-In contrast to these plain infographics, the interactive counterparts are not yet overused and still rare and they’re even far more engaging as well.
+In contrast to these plain infographics, the interactive counterparts are not yet overused and they’re even far more engaging as well.
 In fact, you could say that triggering user engagement is their main goal and feature.
-This is mainly due to the dynamic elements like questions or pop-ups that those interactive infographics can use for telling their stories.
+This is mainly due to the dynamic elements like questions or pop-ups that those interactive infographics use for telling their stories.

 5 ways of doing things differently

-Interactive infographics can be used in a lot of ways.
+Interactive infographics can be used in a lot of ways for different reasons.

 1.)
 Limit information with clicks and rollovers